itsjohncs/GrassyKnight/README.md

-# GrassPls
+# Grassy Knight

 Grass!

 ## Settings

-Settings for GrassPls are located in the file `GrassPls.GlobalSettings.json` which you can find in the same folder that your saved games are stored.
+Settings for Grassy Knight are located in the file `GrassyKnight.GlobalSettings.json` which you can find in the same folder that your saved games are stored.

 You can edit the file with a text editor (such as Notepad).
 Here's an example of what you might find in it: